Jahn-Teller effect in cubic fullerides A$_{3}$C$_{60}$: VIBRONIC INTERACTION IN CUBIC FULLERIDES

 \subsection{Calculation of orbital vibronic coupling constants}

-The vibronic coupling constants at fullerene sites have been extracted from the splitting of three $t_{1u}$ LUMO orbitals in function of the amplitude of active local nuclear distortions.
+The vibronic coupling constants at fullerene sites have been extracted from the splitting of three $t_{1u}$ LUMO orbitals in function of the amplitude of active local nuclear distortions \footnote{ They correspond to expectation values of the first derivatives of the Hamiltonian with respect to the mass weighted normal coordinates of the corresponding nuclear modes \cite{bersuker2006JTeffect} and involve the $t_{1u}$ orbitals only because the contributions from doubly occupied orbitals are zero due to symmetry [see for detailed discussion in Ref. \cite{Sato2006}].
+In the following we use the atomic units, $E_h/\sqrt{m_e} a_0$, where $E_h$ is Hartree, $m_e$ the electron mass, and $a_0$ the Bohr radius (1 a.u.=2.73 10$^{11}$ dyn/g$^{1/2})$. }.
 To this end, DFT calculations of A$_{n}$C$_{60}$ clusters including nearest and next-nearest neighbor alkaline atoms and point charges replacing other alkaline atoms and fullerenes (Fig. \ref{Fig:VCCsStructFCCA15}) have been done with Gaussian09 package \cite{g09}.
 Hybrid B3LYP exchange correlation functional \cite{Becke1993a} and triple-zeta basis set (6-311G(d)) were employed.
 The three LUMO orbitals have been populated by three electrons with parallel spins.
 For given local nuclear distortions, ten calculations corresponding to their different amplitude have been performed.
 From them the slopes of LUMO orbital energies in vicinity of equilibrium point have been extracted via an interpolation procedure and vibronic coupling constants derived for a number of active JT modes making use of vibronic matrices from Eq. (\ref{Eq:V_JT}).